 How DevOps Will Help Building Better Mobile Games

-Agile organizations are so used to having daily stand-ups and doing everything in agile way.
+Agile organizations are so used to having daily stand-ups and doing everything in an agile way.
 That’s the process of how everyone is kept on the same page.
 In addition to this, Mobile DevOps strives to involve more specifications and documents where practices, checkups and operational instructions are laid out and everyone can follow the process.

 Sure, again: game ratings, performance/slickness of that game, and compatibility across all possible gaming devices matter and have a direct impact on installations: the better ratings, the better position in search.
-But those are the goals that both agile and devops adoption can bring to the table when used properly as part of the development, testing and deployment process.
+But those are the goals that both agile and DevOps adoption can bring to the table when used properly as part of the development, testing and deployment process.

 “Time-to-market can be improved with continuous integration, real mobile devices, the right test automation frameworks, AND the right mobile devops culture wrapped around it”

 The sooner the mobile game gets tested, made robust and published for hundreds of millions of users, the sooner the revenue starts pouring in.
 Any mobile games’ time-to-market counts not only against competition but also when the revenue starts rolling in.
-Simply, time-to-market can be improved with continuous integration, real mobile devices, right test automation frameworks, AND the right mobile devops culture wrapped around it!
+Simply, time-to-market can be improved with continuous integration, real mobile devices, right test automation frameworks, AND the right mobile DevOps culture wrapped around it!

 And it’s not all about competition.
 Some games are taking gamers by the storm way after their competition (other games) where published.
-Generally, the rule of thumb with mobile games is that “be the first, skim the cream” and that’s where mobile devops can help to get that mobile game published.
+Generally, the rule of thumb with mobile games is that “be the first, skim the cream” and that’s where mobile DevOps can help to get that mobile game published.

 The Most Critical Mobile DevOps Tools for Mobile Games